 Depending on the time of year, students are generally seen within a week of calling for an initial appointment.
 During peak usage times, such as in November and April, students may have to wait a little longer.
 Our staff is aware that situations requiring immediate attention do exist.
 Because of the demand on our services, we are not usually able to meet with most students on the same day.
 We do offer same-day crisis services that are designed to assist students who are confronting life-threatening circumstances, current or recent traumatic crises, and or serious emotional distress.
 A counselor will work with the student to contain and stabilize the situation, and schedule a follow-up appointment as needed.
 Requests for specific psychologists may result in a small wait time if that person’s schedule is full.

 What kind of issues do students bring to the Counseling Center?

-Students come to the Counseling Center for many reasons.
-Many have concerns related to common developmental issues that arise during the college years, including adjustment to college, dependence/independence, autonomy, making friends, dating, identity, career, and changing values.
+Students come to the counseling center for many reasons.
+Many have concerns related to common developmental issues that arise during the college years; including adjustment to college, dependence, independence, autonomy, making friends, dating, identity, career, and changing values.
 A student may find it helpful to discuss these issues with a psychologist.
-At times, students have more significant problems coping and may be struggling with depression, anxiety, difficulties with eating or sleeping, eating disordered behavior, substance abuse or addiction, and serious problems with school work.
-Our staff can meet with students to come to a mutual understanding of counseling needs in these situations, some of which may warrant longer-term counseling and consultation about psychiatric services.
+At times students have more significant problems coping and may be struggling with depression, anxiety, difficulties with eating or sleeping, eating disordered behavior, substance abuse or addiction, and serious problems with school work.
+Our staff can meet with students to come to a mutual understanding of counseling needs in these situations, some of which may warrant long-term counseling and consultation about psychiatric services.
 Counseling Center staff also provides assessment and referral services for more serious psychological problems.

 Does the Counseling Center offer psychiatric services?